NSSTC/sim-ecs/README.md

 # sim-ecs
 ECS, which is optimized for simulations

-I highly advice you to take a look at the (working) examples in the `/examples` directory and test runners in `/tests`.
+I highly advice you to take a look at the examples in the `/examples` directory and test runners in `/tests`.
-The gravity example is the most basic one and shows you how to get a world up and running quickly.
+The counter example is the most basic one and shows you how to get a world up and running quickly.

 ## Considerations